adrians/meta-amateurradio/README.md

 * Previously the master-branch of this repository was maintained to be compatible with `dunfell` and `hardknott` releases.
-The recipes for these two releases have been moved to the `dunfell` branch, while the `master` branch tracks the current `honister` release.
+The recipes for these two releases have been moved to the `dunfell` branch, while the `master` branch tracks the current `honister` and `kirkstone` releases.
 This is due to the breaking changes in the syntactic rules for the recipe introduced in the `honister` release.